homecoded/demo/HC04-secret-of-mental-island-by-homecoded/readme.md

 [Synth Sphere](http://js1k.com/2013-spring/demo/1558).
 Those entries heavily relied on procedural generated note progression through code or through bytebeat functions.
 This way, composing or recreating music is difficult.
-So, I am trying to find out, if it is possible to use a tracker like Renoise to produce music that can still be used in a tiny program like a 1k JavaScript demo without the necessity to couple code and music too tightly.
+So, I am trying to find out, if it is possible to use a tool like Renoise to produce music that can still be used in a tiny program like a 1K JavaScript demo without the necessity to couple code and music very tightly.

 ## Making the Music